nzpc/nzpc.github.io/content/about/index.md

 In each category, the team with the most points wins.
 Where equal, places are decided by the time taken to arrive at a solution.

-The Results page show winners, scoreboards and problems from the most recent contest.
+The Results page shows winners, scoreboards and problems from the most recent contest.
 [Results](/results/)